 Serve in a bowl with steamed rice, soda crackers and Louisiana hot sauce.

-Recipe courtesy Kenny Mills, Chop House Burgers
+Recipe courtesy of Kenny Mills, Chop House Burgers